JuliaLang/StyledStrings.jl/docs/src/index.md

 Instead of leaving this headache to be widely experienced downstream, it is tackled head-on by the introduction of a special string type ([`AnnotatedString`](@ref Base.AnnotatedString)).
-This string type wraps any other [`AbstractString`](@ref) type and allows for formating information to be applied to regions (e.g. characters 1 through to 7 are bold and red).
+This string type wraps any other [`AbstractString`](@ref) type and allows for formatting information to be applied to regions (e.g. characters 1 through to 7 are bold and red).

-Regions of a string are styled by applying [`Face`](@ref StyledStrings.Face)s (think "typeface") to them — a structure that holds styling information .
+Regions of a string are styled by applying [`Face`](@ref StyledStrings.Face)s (think "typeface") to them — a structure that holds styling information.
 As a convenience, faces in the global faces dictionary (e.g. `shadow`) can just be named instead of giving the [`Face`](@ref StyledStrings.Face) directly.